 Civil engineering employs the use of a wide range of materials, in this module you will develop your understanding of those materials and study their fundamental behaviour.
 Subjects include construction materials, geology, soil mechanics and laboratory testing.

 There are a broad spectrum of elements involved with civil engineering construction.
 This module will develop your understanding of those elements from effective engineering construction techniques to contract law.
 Subjects include site safety, sustainability, resource efficiency, consulting engineers and contractors, client's requirement and financial planning and control.

 You will develop your understanding and ability to undertake a range of civil engineering surveying tasks, such as setting out, land surveying and quantity surveying.
 The main subject areas are land surveying techniques, setting out techniques, modern surveying techniques and quantity surveying.
 You will cover subjects and learn techniques such as setting up a level, theodolite and total station, construction lasers, GPS, EDM, co-ordinates, bearings and contract pricing.

 Civil Engineering Communication

 As a successful civil engineer it is important to have a wide range of well developed communications skills allowing you to communicate effectively not only with other engineers but also clients, contractors and labourers.
-This module will develop your drawing, written reports, presentations and specification writing.
+This module will develop your drawing, written reports and presentation skills.